SorenEricMent/Servsync/README.md

  #### /syncLoop

- This API start or stop sync loop.
+ This API start or stop sync loop

  > Input {"token":[Your token],"mode":"[start/pause]"}
  > Return {"status":[See below]}

- status:200 - Success.
+ status:200 - Success

- status:201 - Sync loop status is already [start/pause].
+status:201 - Sync loop status is already [start/pause]

  status:401 - API Token error.

- status 402 - Undefined behaviour.

  HTTP 400 - Parsing Error.

 **For details about configuring Servsync, see config.json as a example.**